caseyg/awesome/TOPICS.md

 *   [casey/just](https://github.com/casey/just) - 🤖 Just a command runner

-*   [VikParuchuri/marker](https://github.com/VikParuchuri/marker) - Convert PDF to markdown quickly with high accuracy
+*   [VikParuchuri/marker](https://github.com/VikParuchuri/marker) - Convert PDF to markdown + JSON quickly with high accuracy

 *   [kepano/40-questions](https://github.com/kepano/40-questions) - Questions that I ask myself at the end of each year and each decade.